gowthamrajk/SQL-Tutorials/README.md

 **Note − MS Access uses a question mark (?) instead of the underscore (_) to match any one character.**

 ## Syntax

+    SELECT * FROM table_name
+    WHERE column LIKE 'XXXX%'